jonnitto/neos-deployer/README.md

 # Deployer tasks for Neos CMS

-These deployer scripts are built on top of [Deployer](https://deployer.org).
+These deployer scripts are built on top of [Deployer].
 Most of the tasks are provided by this library already; this package adds just some optimization for the install process as well as the needed actions for deploying a project.
 There are also some helper tasks available, who should make your life as a developer a bit easier.
 Please run the deployer scripts only in your development environment, as Deployer connects automatically to the needed live server.

-You can look at the [examples](examples) folder to look how to set up a deployment.
+You can look at the [examples] folder to look how to set up a deployment.
 The files should be saved on the root of you project.
 In the `deploy.yaml` file you will find explanations for all the available settings.